MarcelGarus/murderers/docs/data_model.md

 A few things to notice about when these attributes are set (aka how the state relates to the attributes):

 * If the state is **"joining"**, the kills are 0.
 There is no murderer, victim nor death and the player is not outsmarted.
-* If the state is **"waiting for victim"**, the kills are 0.
-There is no murderer nor victim nor death and the player is not outsmarted.
-* If the state is **"alive"**, there is no current murderer nor death, but there is a victim.
+* If the state is **"alive"**, there is no current murderer nor death.
 * If the state is **"dying"**, there is a murderer but no death (yet).
-* If the state is **"dead"**, there is no victim anymore and the player is not outsmarted.
+* If the state is **"dead"**, there is no victim anymore and the player doesn't want a new victim.
 A murderer and a death do exist.

 ## Further references